Playoffs: National Hockey League

 The National Hockey League playoff system is an elimination tournament competition for the Stanley Cup, consisting of four rounds of best-of-seven series.
-The first three rounds determine which team from each conference will advance to the final round, dubbed the Stanley Cup Finals.
+The first three rounds determine which team from each conference will advance to the final round, dubbed the Stanley Cup Final.
 The winner of that series becomes the NHL and Stanley Cup champion.

 Since 2014, the Conference Quarterfinals consists of four match-ups in each conference, based on the seedings division-wise (No. 1 vs. No. 4, and No. 2 vs. No. 3).
 The division winner with the best record in the conference plays the lowest wild-card seed, while the other division winner plays the top wild-card seed (wild-card teams, who are de facto 4th seeds, may cross over to another division within the conference).
 In the Conference Semifinals, the four remaining teams in the conference face each other.
-In the third round, the Conference Finals, the two surviving teams play each other, with the conference champions proceeding to the Stanley Cup Finals.
+In the third round, the Conference Finals, the two surviving teams play each other, with the conference champions proceeding to the Stanley Cup Final.

 For the first two rounds, the higher-seeded team has home-ice advantage (regardless of point record).
 Thereafter, it goes to the team with the better regular season record.
-In all rounds the team with home-ice advantage hosts Games 1, 2, 5 and 7, while the opponent hosts Games 3, 4 and 6 (Games 5–7 are played "if necessary").
+In all rounds, the team with home-ice advantage hosts games one, two, five and seven, while the opponent hosts games three, four and six (games 5–7 are played "if necessary").